greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 The goal of this post was just to demonstrate that it's possible to find a path of least action via gradient descent.
 Determining whether it has useful applications is a question for another day.
 Nevertheless, here are a few speculations as to what those applications might look like:

-* _ODE super-resolution._
+* <u>ODE super-resolution.</u>

-* _Infilling missing data._ Some chaotic deterministic systems
+* <u>Infilling missing data.</u> Some chaotic deterministic systems

-* _When the final state is irrelevant._ There are many simulation scenarios where the final state is not important at all.
+* <u>When the final state is irrelevant.</u> There are many simulation scenarios where the final state is not important at all.
 What really matters is that the dynamics look realistic in between times t\\(_1\\) and t\\(_2\\).
 This is the case for simulated smoke in a video game: the smoke just needs to look realistic.
 With that in mind, we could choose a random final state and then minimize the action of the intervening states.
 This could allow us to obtain realistic graphics more quickly than numerical methods that don't fix the final state.

 The thing I like most about this little experiment is that it shows how the action really does act like a cost function.
 This isn't something you'll hear in your physics courses, even high level ones.
 And yet, it's quite surprising and interesting to learn that nature has a cost function!
 The action is a very, very fundamental quantity.
 In a future post, we'll see how this notion extends even into quantum mechanics - with a few modifications of course.